peterrod54/Utilities/README.md

 + When executing _LogSpear.exe_, you'll be prompted to enter the start time (in hours) where you want LogSpear to begin collecting events
 + Collecting _Security_ logs requires elevated permissions (LogSpear will still collect log data without elevated permissions, but not Security logs)

-###### **NOTE:** Obscure antivirus engines registered a false-positive regarding the LogSpear utility.
+###### **NOTE:** Obscure antivirus engines register a false-positive regarding the LogSpear utility.
 It's recommended that you use a browser other than Microsoft Edge for downloading.

 ## What's Next